-We will also continue reporting on the state of the nation's finances and on the government's economic and budgetary projections, as well as providing cost estimates for proposals under Parliament's jurisdiction.
-We plan to provide in-depth analysis on a range of subjects, including environmental issues, international trade, defence and housing, while progressing in the further development of our interactive tools so as to enable parliamentarians, media and the public to explore various aspects of the budget and fiscal matters.
+In the 2024-25 fiscal year, we will be reporting on the state of the nation's finances and on the government's economic and budgetary projections, as well as providing cost estimates for proposals under Parliament's jurisdiction.
+We plan to provide in-depth analysis on a range of subjects, including environmental issues, defence and housing.
+We will also continue updating our reports, where necessary, while developing our interactive tools so as to enable parliamentarians, journalists and the public to explore various aspects of the budget and fiscal matters.